deb-intel/InnerSourceDeb/_sources/contributing/docs_guidelines.rst.txt

 Sphinx extends reST by supporting additional inline markup elements (called "roles") used to tag text with special meanings and allow style output formatting.
-(You can refer to the `Sphinx Inline Markup`_ documentation for the full list).
+(Refer to the `Sphinx Inline Markup`_ documentation for the full list).

 For example, there are roles for marking :file:`filenames`